 Frequently Asked Questions

 In residence halls and houses, custodians empty recyclables into bags and store the full bags in another part of the building until the scheduled pickup day.
-In offices, custodians should be emptying the landfill and recycling into separate bags for removal from the office areas; recycling is generally taken to each building’s consolidated recycling bins for pickup by the Recycling Crew, while landfill is brought to the nearest dumpster or compactor.
+In offices, custodians empty trash and recycling from a centralized area.
+The recycling is generally taken to each building’s consolidated recycling bins for weekly pickup by the Recycling Crew, while landfill is brought to the nearest dumpster or compactor.
 If you truly believe the recyclables are being thrown away, please contact us so that we can address the issue appropriately.

 Most empty pizza boxes also include grease and cheese, both of which are considered contaminants when mixed with recyclable paper.
-However!
-Soiled cardboard and soiled paper can be composted.
-Use the compost bins located in the Residence Halls.
 Please refrain from placing soiled pizza boxes in recycling bins.